 Also, the adventure helped Cyrax get back in touch with his humanity.
 Jax and Sonya helped him break out of his programming and used some machinery to put his mind back to its original form.
 He was still a cyborg, but he had the mind of the man he used to be.

-Quan Chi convinced Scorpion that the younger Sub-Zero was bad news and was behind the death of his family.
-Scorpion beat down Sub-Zero.
+Quan Chi convinced Scorpion that the younger Sub-Zero was bad news and was behind the death of Scorpion’s family.
+Scorpion defeated Sub-Zero.
 With everything wrapped up, Quan Chi appeared and admitted the truth.
 Now Sub-Zero was his for the killing and Scorpion was no longer of use.
 He began a spell to banish Scorpion to the Netherrealm, but at the last moment, Scorpion lunged over and grabbed Quan Chi.
 If he was going to Hell, Quan Chi was coming with him.

 Quan Chi finally escaped his endless beatings via the help of two oni creatures named Moloch and Drahmin.
 During his escape, he found out about Onaga’s unbeatable, mummified army and hatched a plan.
 He went off to Outworld and sought out fellow sorcerer Shang Tsung.
 Together, they could find worthy warriors, steal their souls, shove the souls into the mummified army, and then conquer all of reality.
 But first, they would need to take out the two biggest threats.

 First, they visited Shao Kahn and went after him as one.
 The numbers game was too much and Kahn was killed.
 Afterwards, they went to Earthrealm to team up on Liu Kang.
-Shang Tsung snapped his neck and killed him on the spot.
+Shang Tsung snapped his neck and devoured his soul.